porres/pd-cyclone/README.md

 <strong>Original Project Description (by Krzysztof Czaja):</strong>

-"Cyclone is a library of PureData classes, bringing some level of compatibility between Max/MSP and Pd environments.
+Cyclone is a library of PureData classes, bringing some level of compatibility between Max/MSP and Pd environments.
 Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's tools.

 In its current form, cyclone is mainly for people using both Max and Pd, and thus wanting to develop cross-platform patches.
 In this respect, cyclone has much in common with Thomas Grill's flext, and flext-based externals.
 See Thomas' page.
 While flext enables developing new cross-platform classes, cyclone makes existing classes cross-platform.

 Cyclone also comes handy, somewhat, in the task of importing Max/MSP 4.x patches into Pd.
-Do not expect miracles, though, it is usually not an easy task."
+Do not expect miracles, though, it is usually not an easy task.

 <strong>Previous & Current state / Goals & Further Development:</strong>